sourcebox/tooro-editor/README.md

 - Windows 10
 - macOS 10.13 (High Sierra)
+- macOS 10.11 (El Capitan) - working, but has some issues

 An **OpenGL ES3** compatible graphics adapter is required on Linux.
 This can be an issue, especially on older notebooks.